 SSB looks and works like a standalone app and will always be a quicker way to access websites that we visit frequently.

-The office softwares pre-installed are Abiword and Gnumeric.
-These softwares are lightweight when compared with LibreOffice suite and don’t have as many features as LibreOffice suite.
+The office software pre-installed is Abiword and Gnumeric.
+This software is lightweight when compared with the LibreOffice suite and doesn’t have as many features as LibreOffice suite.

 It’s usability.
-The developers have done an appreciable work to make the distro work great out of box.
-In my opinion it is even comparable with Linux mint.
-Web apps that comes in handy,all the essential softwares being pre-installed, all these things make it a must try linux distro.
+The developers have done an appreciable work to make the distro work great out of the box.
+In my opinion, it is even comparable with Linux mint.
+Web apps that come in handy, all the essential software being pre-installed, all these things make it a must-try Linux distro.

 - Excellent hardware compatibility